cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles-hierarchies.md

 At the top of that hierarchy is the `Approver-global` role.
 Anyone assigned to this role can approve any timesheet anywhere.
 Beneath that are the regional approver roles. `Approver-EMEA`, `Approver-APAC`, and `Approver-AMERICAS`.
 Principals assigned to these roles can approve all timesheets in only that region.
 Beneath these regional approver roles are country level approver roles.

-## Approach 1a managing roles using groups, with  resource specific roles
+## Managing roles using groups and resource-based roles

 At first sight, you might think that you’d construct a group hierarchy to represent your role hierarchy, by making `Approver-France`, `Approver-Germany`, `Approver-UK`  all members of `Approver-EMEA`, which is then a member of `Approver-Global`.